 How I do Patent Searches

 In my experience, doing a thorough quality patent search upfront has a strong influence on the quality of the patent application and the outcome of the patent examination process.
 Here are the basic practices I follow:

 - I do my own patent searches.
-For really challenging cases, or for patent searches required for submission for the 12 month accelerated examination program, I may enlist the help of an old friend and trusted colleague, Lin Crampton, to act as a second set of eyes.
-Lin is also a patent agent and is a former PCT examiner.
+I find that doing my own searches helps me to directly understand the inventive landscape.
+This helps me give you a more informed recommendation and write a better patent.
 A quality patent search takes time.
-I typically spend 15-20 hours conducting a patent search, preparing the report, doing the analysis, and writing a legal opinion.
+I typically spend 15 or more hours conducting a patent search, preparing the report, doing the analysis, and writing a legal opinion.
 I believe this is what it takes to conduct a thorough patent search.